NBISweden/scirnaseq/README.md

     snakemake --dry-run -p -s path/to/Snakefile

 Replace `path/to/Snakefile` appropriately (for example, `../Snakefile`).

-If there are no error messages, run the pipeline:
+If there are no error messages, continue to actually run the pipeline.

+If you *do not* need to submit a compute job, use the same command as above, but without `--dry-run`:

     snakemake -p --cores=all -s path/to/Snakefile